How to use framing to shape your messaging strategy

 - What do they already know?
 You don’t want to focus too much on information they already know.

 Organizational development expert Leandro Herrero reminds us that frame testing should be mandatory – because so much depends on it being done well.
-In internal communication not enough thought is given to this.
+Not enough thought is given to this in internal communication.

 The number of people you involve in testing your message will depend on the outcome you wish to achieve.
 Start by asking your team members to review the words to see if they can detect any possibly confusing words or phrases.
 Then test the text on as many others as you feel is useful.